 There is another short drive immediately across from Aztec Butte called the Green River Overlook.
 We stopped to look over, and it was very impressive.
 This is a necessary stop while you are in the park.

 Finally, we drove down to the bottom tip of the Y (stopping at several overlooks along the way) for the Grand Viewpoint Overlook.
 This point is the highlight of Canyonlands Island in the Sky District.
 There are panoramic views here that allow you to see all the way into the haziness of Colorado as you are hundreds of feet above the valley floor.

-There are a few other things for very serious adventurers in this section of the park (anyone up for 100 mile drive in a high-clearance vehicle that drops 1,000 feet over the first mile and a half to the valley floor?) but we felt like we spent just the right amount of time at Canyonlands.
+There are a few other things for very serious adventurers in this section of the park.
+(Anyone up for a 100 mile drive in a high-clearance vehicle that drops 1,000 feet over the first mile and a half to the valley floor?)
+We felt like we spent just the right amount of time at Canyonlands: Island in the Sky.

 Canyonlands National Park: Island in the Sky section is a good day adventure for families.
 Make sure to check out Arches National Park and Dead Horse Point State Park because they are both so close to this section of Canyonlands.
 If you’d like more info about the Needles section of the park, check our our blog post here.